 STATEMENT IN RELATION TO County Officers.

-The Board of County Canvassers of the County off Catraragus, having met at the office of the Clerk of said County, on the 11th day of November, in the year 1862, to canvass and estimate the votes given in the several electios districts of said county, at the general election held on the 4th day of November, in the year aforesaid, the cartificing follows:

-election districts of said county, at the general election he'd on the 4th day of November, in the year aforesaid, do certify as follows, to wit:
+The Board of County Canvassers of the County of Catraragus, having met at the office of the Clerk of said County, on the 11th day of November, in the year 1862, to canvass and estimate the votes given in the several electios districts of said county, at the general election held on the 4th day of November, in the year aforesaid, election districts of said county, at the general election he'd on the 4th day of November, in the year aforesaid, do certify as follows, to wit:

 That it appears on such estimate and canvass, that the whole number of votes given for the office of District Attorney, was eight thousand and forty-five, of which Samuel S. Spring, received four thousand seven hundred and seventy-one.
-Manley Crosby, received three thousand two hundred and seventy-four,
+Manley Crosby, received three thousand two hundred and seventy-four.

-That the whole number of votes given for the office of Superintendent of the Poor, was seven thousand aim bundred and ninety-seven, of which Arnah Ward, received four thousand seven hundred and fifty-seven.-Francis E. Baillet, received three thousand two hundred and thirty nine, and Charles Burnside received one.
-That the whole number of votes given for the office of Corober, was seven thousand nine hundred and ninety-nine, of which Charles Burnside, received four thousand seven hundred and even hundred and two hundred and two hundred and two hundred and two hundred and sixty-nine, of which Joseph Peaslee, received four thousand seven hundred and thirty-eight, and Ersaus Dickinson, received three thousand nine hundred and thirty-eight, and Ersaus Dickinson, received three thousand on hundred and thirty-eight, and Ersaud thirty-eigh
+That the whole number of votes given for the office of Superintendent of the Poor, was seven thousand nine hundred and ninety-seven, of which Aronah Ward, received four thousand seven hundred and fifty-seven.-Francis E. Beiller, received three thousand two hundred and thirty nine, and Charles Burnside received one.
+That the whole number of votes given for the office of Coroner, was seven thousand nine hundred and ninety-nine, of which Charles Burnside, received four thousand seven hundred and seventy-three.
+Isaac Reed, received three thousand two hundred and two hundred and sixty-nine, of which Joseph Peaslee, received four thousand seven hundred and thirty-eight, and Ersatus Dickinson, received three thousand two hundred and thirty-eight, and Ersatus Dickinson, received three thousand two hundred and thirty-eight, and Ersatus Dickinson, received three thousand two hundred and thirty-eight, and Ersatus Dickinson, received three thousand two hundred and thirty-eight, and Ersatus Dickinson, received three thousand two hundred and thirty-eight, and Ersatus Dickinson, received three thousand two hundred and thirty-eight, and Ersatus Dickinson, received three thousand two hundred and thirty-eight, and Ersatus Dickinson, received three thousand two hundred and thirty-eight, and Ersatus Dickinson, received three thousand two hundred and thirty-eight, and Ersatus Dickinson.

-Iour inousand seven hundred and thirty-eight, and Eras-tus Dickinson, received three thousand two hundred and thirty-one.-Dated November 11th, 1862.
-A. G. DOW, Chairman, THOMAS A. E. LYMAN, County Clerk and Secty.
+tour inousand seven hundred and thirty-eight, and Erastus Dickinson, received three thousand two hundred and thirty-one.-Dated November 11th, 1862.

+A. G. DOW, Chairman.
+THOMAS A. E. LYMAN, County Olerk and Secty.
-Members of Assembly.

-The Board of County Canvassers, of the County of Cattaraugus, having met at the office of the Clerk of osid County, on the 11th day of November, in the year 1862, to canvass and estimate the votes given in the several election districts in each Assembly district, of said County, at the general election held on the 4th day of November, in the year aforsaid, do cartify as follows, to wit:
+TATEMENT IN RELATION TO Members of Assembly.
+The Board of County Canvassers, of the County of Cattaraugus, having met at the office of the Clerk of said County, on the 11th day of November, in the year 1862, to canvass and estimate the votes given in the several election districts in each Assembly district, or aid County, at the general election held on the 4th day of November, in the year aforesaid, do cartify as follows, to wit:

-of November, in the year aforcaid, do certify as follows, to wit:
+of November, in the year aforcasid, do certify as follows, to wil:

-That it appears on such estimate and canvass, that the whole number of votes given for the office of Member of Assembly, in the first Assembly district of said county, was three thousand cight hundred and sixtyone, of which Andrew L. Allen, received two thousand one hundred and ninety-one.
+That it appears on such estimate and canvass, that the whole number of votes given for the office of Member of Assembly, in the first Assembly district of said county, was three thousand eight hundred and sixtyone, of which Andrew L. Allen, received two thousand one hundred and ninety-one.
 Jonas K. Button, received one thousand six hundred and seventy.

 That the whole number of votes given for the office of Member of Assembly, in the second Assembly district of said county, was four thousand one hundred and seventy-one, of which Albert G. Dow, received two thousand five hundred and seventy-one.
-Lemuel S. Jenks, received one thousand and six hundred.-Dated November 11th, 1862.
+Lemuel S. Jenks, received one thousand and six hundred.-Dated November 11th, 1862